Pradeep Kumar Singh

 Pradeep Kumar Singh (born 29 December 1964) is an Indian politician and a member of the Indian Parliament since 2009.
 He won the seat again in 2019 Indian general election.
-He also served as member of the legislative assembly in 2005.
+He also served as member of the Bihar Legislative Assembly in 2005.

 He is also a Member of Standing Committee on Chemicals and Fertilisers, Member of Consultative committee, Ministry of Petroleum & Natural Gas.
+Singh is a member of Extremely Backward Gangey caste of Bihar.